-The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements and in preparing an opening International Financial Reporting Standards (IFRS) balance sheet at 1 April 2014 for the purposes of the transition to IFRS as adopted by the European Union.
+The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.

 1.1 Basis of preparation

 The financial statements of the Company have been prepared in accordance with IFRS as adopted by the European Union.